KIT-IAI/SDM_Plugin_EnergyADE_Enrichment/README.md

 # EnergyADE Enrichment
-The EnergyADE Enrichment is a plugin for the [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer) ...
+The EnergyADE Enrichment is a plugin for the [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer) for enrichment of CityGML building models with building physics and building usage parameters.
+The EnergyADE extension is used to store these additional parameters in a standardized manner.

 <img width="1260" height="1370" alt="ADE_Enrichment_1" src="https://github.com/user-attachments/assets/f50060fc-49b0-4f4b-a5e9-26c19db95f12" />
 <img width="1260" height="1370" alt="ADE_Enrichment_2" src="https://github.com/user-attachments/assets/87aa98ab-2449-4307-bc42-1760eab315a4" />